petru-braha/class-genetic-algorithms/README.md

 # Genetic algoritms:

-- each project has source code, a raport and documentation
+- each project has source code and a raport

-## h0 - HillClimbing algorithm
+## h1

-- source code available for preview
+- algorithms:
-- results are in progress
+	- Hill Climbing

-## h1 - Simulated Anneling algorithm
+	- Simulated annealing

 ## h2